emer/axon/README.md

         + `XCAL(x, th) = (x < DThr) ?
 0 : (x > th * DRev) ? (x - th) : (-x * ((1-DRev)/DRev))`
         + DThr = 0.0001, DRev = 0.1 defaults, and x ? y : z terminology is C syntax for: if x is true, then y, else z

-    + **DWtNorm** -- normalizing the DWt weight changes is standard in current backprop, using the AdamMax version of the original RMS normalization idea, and benefits Leabra as well, and is On by default, params on `DwtNormParams`:
+    + **DWtNorm** -- normalizing the DWt weight changes is standard in current backprop, using the AdamMax version of the original RMS normalization idea, and benefits Axon as well, and is On by default, params on `DwtNormParams`:
         + `Norm = MAX((1 - (1 / DecayTau)) * Norm, ABS(dwt))`
             + increment the Norm normalization using abs (L1 norm) instead of squaring (L2 norm), and with a small amount of decay: DecayTau = 1000.
         + `dwt *= LrComp / MAX(Norm, NormMin)`